 Validate the accuracy of your data in real-time.
 How?

-There are some great tools that can clean information, such as list imports, for example.
-Find the tools that offer email verification.
+There are some great tools for cleaning data, such as list imports, for example.
+Find data hygiene tools that offer email verification.

 Effective marketing occurs when high-quality data and tools are used to seamlessly merge various data sets.